1994 Asian Games

-There were a total number of 6,828 athletes and officials involved, from 42 countries, with a total number of 34 events.
+There were a total number of 6,828 athletes and officials involved, from 42 countries, with a total number of 34 sports.
 Debut sports at this edition of the Asiad were baseball, karate and modern pentathlon.

 Bidding process

 In 1983, two cities in Asia demonstrated interest to host the 1990 Asian Games, one was Beijing in the People's Republic of China and the other was Hiroshima in Japan.
-The two appeared before the Olympic Council of Asia, during a meeting of the same, the following year in Seoul, that also served as a previous meeting to evaluate the preparations of the city for the next Asian Games and also for the 1988 Summer Olympics.
+The two interest parties presented their projects before an Olympic Council of Asia committee, during a meeting of the same, during the following year in Seoul, that also served as a previous meeting to evaluate the preparations of the city for the next Asian Games and also for the 1988 Summer Olympics.

-Beijing eventually won the right to host the 1990 edition, while Hiroshima, when presenting an excellent technical level bid, won as compensation the rights to host the 1994 Games.
+Beijing eventually won the right to host the 1990 edition.However, the Japanese authorities were unaware of the Chinese proposal until this date and were surprised by the option for the capital of China.
+Nevertheless, the Japanese proposal was extremely praised to the point that the OCA invited the city to host the following Games in 1994.

 34 votes were needed for selection.